scipy-conference/scipy_proceedings/papers/horea-ioan_ioanas/paper.rst

 Particularly at this stage in development, manpower is limited, and contributions are performed on a per-need basis (little code was written which was not relevant to addressing an actual data management issue).
 Presently our foremost outreach target are researchers who posess the technical affinity needed to test our schema at its fringes and contribute to or comment on our code and schema.
-A GUI would serve to add furter layers of abstraction and make it more difficult for users to provide helpful feedback in our technology development efforts.
+A GUI would serve to add further layers of abstraction and make it more difficult for users to provide helpful feedback in our technology development efforts.

 In the long run, we would rather look towards developing more automatic or implicit tracking of wet work, rather than simply writing a GUI.
 Our outlook towards automation also means that a GUI is likely to remain uninteresting for the use cases of the developers themselves, which would make the creation of such an interface more compatible with a commercial service model than with the classical Free and Open Source user-developer model.